 Forcasted Weather Influences

-The wind will be gale force West-South-West backing South-South-West and easing.
-There will be steady snow showers above 400 metres throughout the period.
-The freezing level will be around 400 metres.
+The strong West-North-West wind will ease gradually through the period.
+There will be snow showers throughout the period.
+The freezing level will be around 300 metres, rising through the day.

 Key Snow Stability Observations